How To Prepare For IELTS - Listening Section

 How you approach the section a week before plays a major role in your performance on the exam day.
 Here are a few tips which you can follow a week before the exam:

-1. First, get a crystal clear understanding of the examination format and the question pattern of the test.
+1. list items First, get a crystal clear understanding of the examination format and the question pattern of the test.

-2. Secondly, take multiple sectional and complete mock tests to fine-tune your preparations.
+2. list items Secondly, take multiple sectional and complete mock tests to fine-tune your preparations.

-3. After practicing the mock tests, take note of your strong and weak areas and improvements.
+3. list items After practicing the mock tests, take note of your strong and weak areas and improvements.
 Work accordingly on them.

-4. Update yourself with the vocabulary used in academic conversations and common situations.
+4. list items Update yourself with the vocabulary used in academic conversations and common situations.

 What are the Key Pointers to Keep in Mind on the Day of IELTS?